 The add/drop period for the fall and spring semesters is scheduled during the first week of class.
 In the summer, the add/drop period is the first three days of class.
 Discontinuing class attendance does not constitute official withdrawal.
 Once the add/drop period has passed, students may only add or drop individual courses upon receiving written approval from the Assistant Dean for Student Affairs.
 Students who are authorized to withdraw from any class after the add/drop period remain financially responsible for the course from which they withdraw.
 Students authorized to withdraw must submit the written approval to the Registrar's Office for processing.
 A "W" grade will be entered on the transcript.
-Students who fail to submit the written approval from the Assistant Dean for Student Affairs to the Registrar's Office will receive a grade of "F".
+Students who fail to submit the written approval from the Assistant Dean for Student of "F".